 Mental/Behavioral Health has been an identified community health need since 2011.
-In response, TFHS created a
+In response, TFHS created a call or text 988 or

 Behavioral Health Department in early 2019.
 This department continues to grow and add new providers.
 The Behavioral Health Department is integrating mental health services into primary care clinics, creating new mental health support groups and adding specialty services such as neuropsychology and developmental behavioral pediatrics.